ramynabilmahmoud/BlueTick/README.md

 - Configure notification preferences
 - Customize task categories

-Here's the corrected section of the README file based on your provided updates:

----

-Here's the updated section of the README file reflecting the use of **Stateful Widgets** for state management:

----

 ## 🔄 State Management

 The app utilizes **Stateful Widgets** for state management, ensuring smooth performance even with numerous tasks.